-- a.
-Promoting of self-esteem, knowledge and confidence through the tutorial system in which small groups help bring individuals to the fore. - Using vertical mentoring system in Houses which allows older pupils to help younger developing empathy and responsibility.
-COVID ADDENDUM: On-line in break out rooms. - c.
+a.
+Promoting of self-esteem, knowledge and confidence through the tutorial system in which small groups help bring individuals to the fore.

+- b.
+Using vertical mentoring system in Houses which allows older pupils to help younger developing empathy and responsibility. - c.
 Upholding the concepts of right and wrong as part of the school's way of life.
 Rules are part of school life.
 The rule of law within the nation is introduced through the PSHE programme.
-The tutorial system using BBC Newsround keeps pupils informed of current affairs. - d.
+The tutorial system using resources like BBC Newsround keeps pupils informed of current affairs. - d.
 Promoting responsibility for their own behaviour to pupils throughout the school; guiding them to understand the choices they are able to make and with choices come consequences. - e.
 Encouraging pupils to make a contribution to the wider society by involving themselves in charity events both internally and externally. - f.
-Promoting democracy through pupil voice in the form votes for their representative for the school council, suggestion boxes and events such as mock elections. - g.
+Promoting democracy through pupil voice in the form votes for their representative for the school council and other positions of responsibility, suggestion boxes and events such as mock elections. - g.
 Encouraging all pupils to debate and discuss ideas, sharing and defending their beliefs in a way that is collaborative and supportive. - h.
-Teachers modelling positive online and off line behaviour (see E-Safety Policy) and democratic values in their interactions with colleagues and pupils. - i.
+Teachers modelling positive online and off line behaviour (see E-Safety Policy-) and democratic values in their interactions with colleagues and pupils. - i.
 Using assemblies as vehicles to promoting understanding and tolerance of other beliefs and to celebrate individuals' successes both in and out of school. - j.
 Using lessons, when appropriate, to provide forums in which pupils can learn more about and question the notions of liberty, justice, democracy, law, governance, faith and belief systems.
+As a multicultural school we take care to ensure that all pupils feel safe, secure and able to celebrate their own and each other's' backgrounds, beliefs and cultural practices.